In visit to Dayton, Trump finds a victim — himself

 Perhaps Brown and Whaley bear some of the blame for that.
 But their microphones aren't nearly the size of Trump's megaphone, and he could easily have ignored what they said; surely, their remarks would have gotten little national coverage without his tweet.

-Instead, one day after calling for national unity, denouncing racism and declaring himself open to bipartisan solutions to mass shootings, the president brought the conversation back to himself.
+Instead, after calling for national unity, denouncing racism and declaring himself open to bipartisan solutions to mass shootings, the president brought the conversation back to himself.

 He saw an opportunity to cast himself as the victim — and he took it.